TommyWabg/Switch2Connect/README.md

 * **Run at Startup:** Added a toggle to automatically launch the application with Windows.
 * **Start Minimized:** Option to launch directly to the system tray for a seamless background experience.
 * **Hide to system tray:** Added the ability to minimize the application to the Windows system tray.
+* **Auto Disconnect Timer:** Implemented a customizable idle disconnect feature.
+Through the Auto Disconnect panel, users can set a specific countdown timer (Days/Hours/Minutes) that automatically severs the connection to physical and virtual controllers to preserve battery life.
+* **Customizable Vibration Strength:** Introduced a new `Vibration Strength` slider in the settings panel (ranging from 0 to 10), allowing users to dynamically scale the intensity of the controller's haptic feedback.
 * **Standalone Executable (.exe):** Fully packed with all dependencies (including vgamepad DLLs).
 No Python installation required.

 ## System Requirements